 Archaeological and Significant Finds

-Geodes have been treasured for centuries, with archaeological finds suggesting their use by ancient civilisations for both practical and spiritual purposes.
+Geodes have been treasured for centuries.
+Archaeological finds suggest their use by ancient civilisations for both practical and spiritual purposes.
 Native American tribes used geodes in ceremonies, while ancient Egyptians believed geodes harnessed the power of the gods.
 Some of the most remarkable geodes, including enormous amethyst geodes over 10 feet tall, have been unearthed in Brazil and Uruguay.

 Historical and Current Usage